Maja Pawinska Sims 01 Dec 2020 // 4:05PM GMT

 - Trish Wexler, corporate communications for government relations, legal and regulatory affairs, JPMorgan Chase.

-Also included in the Influence 100 are this year’s Crossover Stars: PRovoke’s annual ‘Hall of Fame’ for those communicators whose career trajectory has extended beyond communications, marketing and sales into a broader core business function within their organisations.
+Also included in the Influence 100 are this year’s Crossover Stars: PRovoke Media’s annual ‘Hall of Fame’ for those communicators whose career trajectory has extended beyond communications, marketing and sales into a broader core business function within their organisations.